Texas Tech University

 ADMISSION STANDARDS

-Students entering the MA in Art History program should have a BA in Art History or a related field with at least 24 hours in art history.
-If you do not have these 24 hours in art history, you may take undergraduate or graduate art history courses at any accredited university or university-level art school before entering the program, or you may take up to 9 of these hours as ‘leveling' courses at TTU.
-(These ‘leveling' courses do not count towards your MA degree.)
+An undergraduate degree in Art History is not required for admission to the MA program, but all applicants are strongly encouraged to have a minimum of 21 hours of undergraduate coursework in Art History or a closely related area.
+If you do not have these 21 hours in art history, you may take undergraduate or graduate art history courses at any accredited university before entering the program, or you may take up to 9 of these hours as "leveling" courses at TTU.
+(These leveling courses do not count towards your MA degree).

-• Alternatively, students whose undergraduate degree is not in Art History may complete the Graduate Certificate in Art History, Criticism, and Theory (GCAHCT) at TTU.
+Alternatively, students whose undergraduate degree is not in Art History or a closely related area, may complete the Graduate Certificate in Art History, Criticism, and Theory (GCAHCT) at TTU.
 The GCAHCT requires 6 hours of undergraduate Art History for admission.
 Students must complete 15 hours of graduate-level Art History to receive the GCAHCT.
 The GCAHCT is only available to students already enrolled in a graduate program at TTU.
+For more information, check GCAHCT.

 FINANCIAL ASSISTANCE